General Configuration Options¶

 .pool.ntp.orgoperates and ensures each address is drawn from a unique pool of NTP servers so the same server does not get used twice.

-The pfSense GUI has been translated into two other languages in addition to the default English language.
-The alternate languages are Portuguese (Brazil) and Turkish.
+The language used by the GUI.
+The GUI has been translated into multiple languages in addition to the default English language.

-Options in this section control various aspects of the GUI’s behavior.
+Options in this section control various aspects of GUI behavior.